pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 5. Checkout the `mainnet` branch using `git checkout --track origin/mainnet`.

-6. Make sure your current working directory is `aptos-core`.
+6. Make sure your current working directory is `pont-core`.

    Run:
    ```bash